TablePlus/TablePlus/issue_template.md

 3. The steps to reproduce this issue:

-Noted: If the bug is related to data, please attach a testing SQL file.
+Noted: If the bug is related to data, please attach an example SQL.